-To guarantee the effectiveness of the PEDR, the same shall be updated towards the end of the Second project phase (M24).
+To guarantee the effectiveness of the PEDR, the same shall be updated towards the end of the Second project phase (M24) and at the end of the Third project phase (M36).
 Hence, the following guidelines are adopted:

 - A regular evaluation of the communication and dissemination activities is foreseen in order to receive information on what methods deliver the results to be achieved; - The focus will be on the stakeholders and whether they get and absorb the right message.
 The dissemination will be focused on quality and not just quantity in order to achieve greatest impact; - Any activity will be estimated carefully and objectively to receive information whether the most appropriate method or channel for its achievement is being used; - The communication and dissemination activities will be considered effective when the target audience is engaged.